Application Process and Approvals - SOP 1.9.a

 To request a role, a user will need to:

-1. Get an EMA account.
+1. Create an EMA account.
 See EMA Account Manager.

-1. Select name at the upper right corner, then click “Personal profile” – “Update employer information” - choose the appropriate institution.
-Check the institution’s procedure to ensure the right organization name, number and address is chosen.
+3. When logged in to CTIS, click on your name in the upper right corner, then select “Personal profile” and click on “Update employer information”.
+Search your employer's organisation and click on "Update employer".
+Check the institution’s local procedure to ensure the correct organization name, number and address is chosen.

-2. Select name at the upper right corner, then click “My roles“, “Request role”, select your organization, scope= specific trial, enter EU CT number provided by CT Admin, select appropriate role.
+4. Then, click on the your name in the upper right corner, and select “My roles" and click on “Request role”.
+Select your organization, scope=specific trial, enter the EU CT number provided by CT Admin, select appropriate role.
 Several roles can be requested.
-The CT admin will then need to log on to CTIS and approve the roles (select “User
+The CT admin will then need to log in to CTIS and approve the roles (select “User administration” on the main menu (blue line) → click "Search" → select persons for whom roles should be approved → click "Approve" → click "Confirm").

-Alternatively, the CT admin can assign roles without the users requesting them.
-User IDs must first be shared with the CT admin.
+Alternatively, the institution CT Admin can assign roles without the users requesting them.
+User IDs (username and e-mail address used when creating the EMA Account) must first be shared with the CT Admin.

 Roles can be assigned for different parts of the application and further correspondence within CTIS: Part I, Part II, notifications, CT (both parts and notifications), Q-IMPD (the manufacturing part of the IMPD).
 Roles are also assigned at different levels; viewer, preparer (will also be able to view) and submitter (will also be able to view and prepare).

-If the trial is to be conducted in several institutions, CI should require that the unregistered institutions get registered in the EMAs OMS database, see Clinical Trials Information System (CTIS) – Sponsor Handbook, section 3.2.1.
+If the trial is a multi-center trial, CI should request any unregistered institutions to register in EMAs OMS database, see Clinical Trials Information System (CTIS) – Sponsor Handbook, section 3.2.1.
 The registration process can take up to 10 days.

-As CTIS is a closed system that does not send information by emails, it might be useful to add a user whose task is to monitor the system for replies or requests for information (RFIs).
+CTIS is a closed system that does not send information or notifications by emails.
+Some institustions have dedicated functions at the instution for checking incoming alerts/notices and informing the coordinating investigator or other contact person.
+If this is not the case at your institution, it might be useful to add a user whose task is to daily monitor the system for alerts/notices or requests for information (RFIs).

 Application